The Lorin family loves challenges.

 Creation of Walor in Legé by Jacky Lorin and his friend Jim Wallart.
 Professional machining, they are launching an innovative process of stainless steel turning that will ensure the development of the site.

 Creation of the Research and Development Centre (Laval), with a unique test workshop in Europe.
-It is now home to Walor Innovation.
+It is now home to Walor Innovation and Walor International.

 Eric Lorin, who joined as an operator in 1995, became CEO in 2004, establishes a new factory in Sf.
 Gheorghe (Romania) near one of the group’s main customers.